 The film brings together the various actors involved in the production and dissemination of picó culture, who together track its legacy across the cities that were once key points in the transatlantic slave routes.
-It is here, in the Atlantic costeño, that overlapping African and Indigenous cultures formed the Afro-Colombian context, and new aesthetic and sonic styles were popularised to represent these new linguistic and cultural groups.
+It is here, in the Atlantic costeño, that the Afro-Colombian cultures formed new aesthetic and sonic styles were popularised to represent these new linguistic and cultural groups.

 These ports continued to be key entry points to the continent throughout the 20th century, granting access to emergent technologies and cultural products as well as vinyls from across West Africa.
 From the 1960s, local producers began using these new systems for the circulation and dissemination of music outside of mainstream radio and record production, bringing an explosion of African sound to the streets.
 This was dominated by the newborn genre called Champeta, which brought together Salsa, Latin and Caribbean music.
 As sampling technologies developed, an updated version of Champeta emerged, and later the adjacent genre Guarapo.
 These new Afro-Colombian sounds, reverberating from the culture of picó, came to represent acts of freedom in a national context divided along the lines of race and class.

 The picó has become the loud and animated public vehicle through which this diasporic vernacular of rhythm and language is articulated, in which a diverse subjectivity is united through the empowering acts of dance and music.
 The film explores how these physical contexts enable communities to come together and re-define social relationships against the backdrop of racial capitalist subjugation, and how sound system culture as an attitude towards production enables producers and audiences to celebrate multifaceted and kaleidoscopic cultural histories.